-Our training, seminars, workshops and weekly news updates are designed to meet the knowledge, skills and industry updates for all working in healthcare.
-We encourage participation and interaction amongst funders and providers to our events with the aim of achieving better understanding of each one’s needs and to achieve the goal of improved patient outcomes within an environment of limited funding.
-As South Africa progresses on the journey of healthcare reforms the challenge to medical schemes and administrators is to become the most efficient in the industry.
-Thus skilling employees has become a business imperative.
+Our training, seminars, workshops and weekly news updates provide the knowledge, skills and industry updates for all working in healthcare.
+We encourage participation and interaction between funders and providers at our events with the aim of achieving better understanding of each other's needs and to achieve the goal of improved patient outcomes within an environment of limited funding.
+As South Africa progresses on the journey of healthcare reforms the challenge for medical schemes and administrators is to become more efficient.
+Improving employee's skills has become a business imperative.

 Join us for a webinar on Wednesday 24 June at 09h00 when renowned Constitutional law expert, Patrick Bracher and NHI Fund Developer, Dr Nicholas Crisp, will share their insights on the status of the NHI and the constitutionality of the proposals made in the NHI Bill.

 Covid-19 has raised concerns around the capacity of our health system and has focussed the need for universal health coverage.
 Our experts in their fields will address questions around the progress towards NHI.

 All facilitation for the June Programmes will be conducted online.
 Click here for the updated programme

 You can attend from the comfort of your home or office.
 In addition, there has been a reduction in the fee as no catering and venue costs are incurred.

 FSCA Communication 9 of 2020 - Impact of COVID-19 on Compliance with various regulatory requirements Download

 The 2019/2020 CPD Cycle - Key individuals and representatives are granted an additional 3 months until 31 August 2020 to meet the CPD requirements for this cycle.